hug0hq/react-native-android-vagrant/README.md

 Make sure you have vagrant up and running on your local machine.

-You need to install the vagrant-fsnotify plugin if you want your code changes to bee detected in realtime.
+You need to install the `vagrant-fsnotify` plugin if you want your code changes to be detected in real time.

 ```
 vagrant plugin install vagrant-fsnotify